codeprentice-org/sniff/.github/pull_request_template.md

 ## What will be impacted and what flows and edge cases have you tested?
 <!--
-- What features and areas of the product are impacted by the changes?
+- What functionalities of the library are impacted by the changes?
 - What combinations or cases have you tests?
 - What edge cases were considered?
  -->